MusicParsing/MusicParsingDR/README.md

 **public override void OnInspectorGUI ()** :-
 This function is a standard function for GUI in any unity based game.It ensures that the curve is updated only when music is playing.It also contains five slider components used to set four band frequencies and fall speed.
 It ensures that the spectrum curve is displayed properly and updated frequently.

+###**UI PARAMETERS**
+The application provides 5 UI parameters, which includes 4 band frequencies and a fall speed.
+Low       : Frequency of the first band having range 20Hz to 20000Hz(default:80 Hz).
+Middle1   : Frequency of the second band having range 20Hz to 20000Hz(default:240 Hz).
+Middle2   : Frequency of the third band having range 20Hz to 20000Hz(default:3000 Hz).
+High      : Frequency of the fourth band having range 20Hz to 20000Hz(default:20000 Hz).
+Fall Speed: Speed of the falling bars having range 0.01f to 0.5f(default:0.08f).